JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7953 days**.

-And here is a just a random fact -  **More than 260,000 people have been killed by volcanic activity since 1700 AD.**.
+And here is a just a random fact -  **The word "dexterity", to do with skill is related to the right hand.
+The opposite of the word "deter" is "sinister", to do with evil, it is related to the left hand**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)